cmatomic/RecipesAppimage/VivaldiBrowser/README.md

 ### Unofficial AppImage vivaldi-stable 64 bits
-* ApImage can only be generated on ubutuntu xennial
+* This ApImage can only be generated on ubuntu xenial

 This sequence of commands will download the necessary files and execute them to generate the Unofficial vivaldi-stable , then you can access the buildvivaldiStable / out folder and click on the generated appimage.